cmsflash/cmsflash.github.io/index.md

 **Software Engineering**, Teaching Assistant

 - Jan.
 2019 - May 2019 \(not started).
-- To assist George Mitcheson, Guest Lecturer, Department of Computer Science, The University of Hong Kong
+- Assisting George Mitcheson, Guest Lecturer, Department of Computer Science, The University of Hong Kong

 # Other Projects